cybercongress/cybercongress/site/content/post/game-of-links.md

 We need to divide the allocated supply by the sum of the blocks during the period of the Game and by the sum of the pre-commits of the current block.

 For example, if you have an active validator from the start of the Game of Links till its end.
 Haven’t missed any block.
 All the other validators achieve the same result.
-And 600,000 ATOMs have been donated on the auction, you will get:
+And 200,000 ATOMs have been donated on the takeoff, you will get:
 <p align="center"><img src="3890053eddd15d16f338211cae3e9abe.svg?invert_in_darkmode&sanitize=true" align=middle width=212.4336093pt height=33.62942055pt/></p>

 in the Genesis file of `cyber` network.

 ## Amount of delegated to each validator

 Earn your validators reputation with efficient infrastructure and constant lifetime.
 Validators can earn a reputation based on their lifetime rate and infrastructure.
 This works as a promotion of their services to the early community.
 We'll allocate up to 5 TCYB, proportionally to the staked tokens on validators on the last block of the Game.
-If 600,000 ATOMs have been donated, every validator will get:
+If 200,000 ATOMs have been donated, every validator will get:

 <p align="center"><img src="ac99c54d5d13c7cc61514088045eca48.svg?invert_in_darkmode&sanitize=true" align=middle width=310.95714705pt height=36.2778141pt/></p>